Jean-MarcHarvengt/TeensyCEC/README.md

   - "o2em" => for teenso2em, put your Videopac/Odysssey roms here (.bin)
   - "coleco" => for teensycolem, put your Colecovision roms here (.rom, including coleco.rom)
   - "nes" => for teensynes, put your .nes files here, onlt 32k games are supported (galaga,xevious,mario1...)
-  - "spec" => for teensyspeccy, put your ".z80" file here ( max 48K games so typicall smaller z80 images)
+  - "spec" => for teensyspeccy, put your ".z80" file here ( max 48K games so typically smaller z80 images)
   - "cal.cfg"
 - insert the microSD in the teensy